mendix/docs/content/appstore/general/app-store-content.md

 #### 4.1.4 Configuring a Widget

 After you place a widget in your page, some new errors can appear in the [Errors](/refguide/errors-pane) pane.
 That is because you still need to configure the widget.
+In this procedure, we use the Ratings widget as an example.

 To configure the widget, follow these steps: